Phil Schnetzer, CPI

 • Common problems: undersized ledger fasteners, missing joist hangers, shallow footings, and guardrails below the minimum 900mm height.

-• Deck permits are required in most NS municipalities — a properly built deck needs footings below frost depth.
+• Deck permits are required in most NS municipalities — see bottom of article for County specific guidelines, documents, and links

 • Guardrail and footing defects are safety issues, not cosmetic ones — treat them that way.